11 Best Mattresses For Side Sleepers in 2021

-The last mattress on our list is the budget-friendly, luxury-firm Tuft and Needle mattress, or T&N. If you’re looking for a top-rated mattress at a lower price point, this bed is excellent, as it costs only $595 for a queen.
+The last mattress on our list is the budget-friendly, luxury-firm Tuft and Needle mattress, or T&N. If you’re looking for a top-rated mattress at a lower price point, this bed is excellent, as it costs under $800 for a queen.

 The T&N is soft and pressure-relieving without pulling the user too far into the mattress, making it perfect for side sleepers.
 The two-layer design of this bed is relatively simple compared to other mattresses on our list.
 “Comfortable” was a word often echoed by many who reviewed the original Tuft & Needle mattress.